UlissesMorais/Asset_allocation_with_Neural_Networks/README.md

-# Asset Allocation with Neural Networks
+# Asset Allocation with Artificial Neural Networks

 Asset Allocation model created in Python, using TensorFlow and Keras.